Privacy Policy

 [ 29 ] We do not share your personal data with other people or organisations that are not directly linked to us except under the following circumstances:

-[ 29.1 ] We may share your data with other organisations that provide services on our behalf such as dealing with online payments and other forms of payment processing, i.e. credit card transactions and preventing fraud.
+[ 29.1 ] We may share your data with other organisations that provide services on our behalf (for example, service providers dealing with online payments and other forms of payment processing, i.e. credit card transactions and preventing fraud) or with our professional advisers (for example, our auditors, insurers and lawyers).

-[ 29.2 ] We may also share your data with referral organisations, but this will always be with your explicit permission in advance.
+[ 29.2 ] We may also share your data with referral organisations, but this will always be with your explicit consent in advance.

 How Long We Keep Your Personal Data